Iowa Park, TX

 Humidity control is recommended (often by manufacturers, museum archivists, and instrument-makers) for the following categories:

-• Musical instruments — guitars, violins, pianos, cellos, brass instruments.
-Wood and felt components are extremely humidity-sensitive; manufacturers typically recommend 40–60% RH.
+• Musical instruments.
+Guitars, violins, pianos, cellos, brass instruments.
+Wood and felt components are extremely humidity-sensitive, and manufacturers typically recommend 40 to 60% RH.
 A non-humidity unit can warp a guitar neck or split a piano soundboard in a single Texas summer.

-• Leather goods — couches, jackets, belts, handbags, shoes.
-Leather grows mold above 60% RH and dries out and cracks below 40%.
+• Leather goods.
+Couches, jackets, belts, handbags, shoes.
+Leather grows mold above 60% RH, and it dries out and cracks below 40%.

-• Electronics — laptops, TVs, gaming consoles, stereo equipment.
-Humidity corrodes contacts and capacitors; particular risk for anything with a lithium-ion battery stored for extended periods.
+• Electronics.
+Laptops, TVs, gaming consoles, stereo equipment.
+Humidity corrodes contacts and capacitors.
+That is a particular risk for anything with a lithium-ion battery stored for extended periods.

-• Antiques and collectibles — wood furniture joints, antique books, comic books, baseball cards, sealed boxes.
-Most archival guidance specifies 30–50% RH for long-term storage.
+• Antiques and collectibles.
+Wood furniture joints, antique books, comic books, baseball cards, sealed boxes.
+Most archival guidance specifies 30 to 50% RH for long-term storage.

 Our humidity and temperature targets